We Are On Tour So WhatsApp ONLY: +61.402.222217 | Gday@AustralianCricketTours.com

 After you insert your card, before you type your PIN, cancel the transaction.
 If your card comes out, the ATM hasn't been tampered with.

-If the card is withheld, the ATM has been fixed to hold your card and copy your PIN.
+If the card is held, the ATM has been fixed to hold your card and copy your PIN.

-If that occurs, once you have stormed off in distress, the thief will retrieve your card and duly empty your account, taking more money illegally than you can ever do legitimately!
+If your card is held, once you have stormed off the thief will retrieve your card and duly empty your account, taking more money than you can ever do legally!

-All this said, we cannot protect you from yourself, only advise you based on personal knowledge and experience.
+All this said, we cannot protect you from yourself.
 There is no guarantee that what we preach now, will not change in practice by the time we tour.

 Before leaving home, independent travel advice regarding health, safety, and security in South Africa should be obtained through Australia's Department of Foreign Affairs & Trade website Smartraveller.